-Tip #1: Don’t buy cheap solar panels in Melbourne
+Tip #1: Don’t fall for ‘cheap solar panel deals’ in Melbourne

-Every day we hear people say, “yes, you have good reviews and your system sounds great… but I have a quote here for the same 5kW solar system that’s $1,500 less…”
+Every day we hear people say, “yes, you have good reviews and your Smart Solar System sounds great… but I have a quote here for the same 5kW solar system that’s basically free…”

 Only here’s the thing: it’s NOT the same system.

-It’s kind of like saying a 60 inch, $10,000 LG television with all the bells and whistles is exactly the same thing as a 60 inch, $3,000 TV from a no-name brand because they’re both the same size.
-You might decide to buy the cheap one anyway, but you understand why you’ll get a whole lot less out of it.
+It’s kind of like saying a 60-inch, $10,000 television with all the bells and whistles is exactly the same thing as a 60-inch, $3,000 TV from a no-name brand, simply because they’re both the same size.

-Q: So, cheap solar systems aren’t the same product.
+Q: So cheap solar systems aren’t the same as good quality systems.
 But isn’t it still fair to weigh up price and quality?

 A: Of course.
-Bearing in mind that, unlike your cheap TV, a solar PV system has to be mounted on your roof, exposed to the Melbourne weather through rain, hail, burning Aussie sunshine and furious winds—all while performing perfectly for 100,000 hours over its 25 year lifespan to give you the best return on your investment.
+But keep in mind that a solar PV system has to be mounted on your roof, exposed to the Melbourne weather through rain, hail, burning Aussie sunshine and strong winds—all while performing perfectly for 100,000 hours over its 25-year lifespan to give you the best return on your investment.

-Solaray includes full post-sale support with all our systems, including free technical support and full-service warranties.
-Plus we give you the direct line to our support team so you are never dealing with a call centre.
+Solaray includes full post-sale support with all our systems, including technical support and we service full-replacement warranties.
+Plus we give you a direct phone line to our support team so you are never dealing with a call centre.

 Q: If I went for a cheap solar system and it ends up being the 1 in 5 defected by the CEC, wouldn’t I just get it fixed under warranty?